jcupitt/ruby-vips8/README.md

 # ruby-vips8

+*This gem now deprecated* This gem has been renamed as `ruby-vips` version 1.0.
+All you need to do to switch is update your `Gemfile` to ask for `ruby-vips` 1.0+ and chenge `require 'vips8'` to `require 'vips'`.
+Sorry for any inconvenience.

 This gem provides a Ruby binding for the [vips image processing library](http://www.vips.ecs.soton.ac.uk).
 It wraps version 8 of the API.
 The older vips7-based [ruby-vips](https://github.com/jcupitt/ruby-vips)